meltano/handbook/src/_company/strategy.md

 Where possible, we should have a dedicated dashboard page for each KR.
 Charts and dashboards for KPIs should be linked back to the handbook and specific Goals where possible.

-KRs may be tracked in GitLab issues:
+KRs are tracked in GitLab issues:

 - KPI Name
 - A KPI Goal title (e.g. "Improve Metric X")